humdrum-tools/humdrum-documentation/rep/kern/index.md

  where an existing phrase fails to end while a new phrase begins.
 In
  <span class="rep">kern</span> the ampersand character is used to mark elided slurs or
  phrases.
 For example: `{   &{   }    &}` means that two phrases
- overlap \-- the initial phrase ending after second phrase has begun.
+ overlap &mdash; the initial phrase ending after second phrase has begun.
  Multiple levels of elisions are indicated by repeating the ampersand character.
 Both the beginning and ending must be marked by the same number of ampersands.
 For example, the following coding represents a